oliviawestmacottssw/SSW.Rules.Content/rules/do-you-force-ssl-on-sensitive-methods-like-login-or-register/rule.md

 ```

-::: greybox
-Figure: Good Example – The Login method is protected by HTTPS
+::: greyboxFigure: Good Example – The Login method is protected by HTTPS